-Try this Healthy Food and Nutrition Activity for Preschoolers
+Sorting Fruits and Vegetables Activity for Preschoolers

-FREE Fruit and Veggie Color Sorting Mats
+FREE Sort Fruits and Vegetables Color Mats

 These healthy food and nutrition themed fine motor activities are geared toward preschoolers, but not to worry, as always I offer a few ways to use this same printable for toddlers, too!